gmoutso/AmericanOptionTrees/README.md

 # AmericanOptionTrees

 A library to visualize the evolution of American put option prices on a binomial tree, marking also which are the exercise nodes.
+The numerical work is in C++ and the visualization is in python.

 ## The Calculator
 The calculator is compiled using g++ with `make bin/americancalc`.
 It allows you to save the computed price tree of a put option in a text file.